Email Header Analyzer

-The first step in the process you will need to get the email header information first.
-Once you have the header, copy and paste the information into use our analyzer tool below and click the Analyze button.
-The results should show the originating IP address, which gives you a general idea of the location.
+Once you have the message header, copy and paste the information into the analyzer tool and click the Analyze button to analyze a header.
+The results show the originating IP address, which gives you a general idea of the location.

-Moreover, if unable to find the originating IP address.
-You will then have to manually review the header to find the IP.
-It is possible the email could list several IP addresses.
-Each IP could represent a server to which the email went through to get to its destination.
-Not all headers contain the same information in the same layout.
+However, if you’re unable to find the originating IP address, you will have to manually review the header in order to locate the IP.
+It’s also possible for the email to list several IP addresses; each IP represents a server through which the email traveled in order to get to its destination.